xiiruru/beems-angular/blockchain/README.md

 # Update the app in the fabric-network when it is up (for developers only).
 [Requires Internet connection]
 ./updateApp.sh

+# Update the app in the fabric-network when it is up (for users only).
+[Requires Internet connection]
+./setUpdateApp.sh

 # Uninstall the app and the fabric-network
 ./uninstall.sh
 ```